Back in the day, before cell phones or caller ID, when we invited friends over, they never brought their landline phones along with them...

 When you decide to break off to take a call, excuse yourself and step away.
-If the call involves anything other than a very brief conversation, let the caller know that it’s not a good time to talk and that you’ll call him or her back another time.
+If the call involves anything other than a very brief conversation, let the caller know that it’s not a good time to talk and that you’ll call him or her back later.

 If your cell phone rings and you’re…